-The Practical Training Hub was designed and created to provide a realistic and ‘life like’ training environment so that attendees do not have to ‘imagine’ an instructor described environment/ situation, instead, they can be immersed within an environment especially created to be as close to the ‘real thing’ as can be achieved.
+The Practical Training Hub was created to provide and facilitate realistic and ‘life like’ training so that attendees do not have to ‘imagine’ an instructor described environment/ situation, instead, they can be immersed within an environment especially created to be as close to the ‘real thing’ as can be achieved.

 We truly believe that face to face training in realistic environments is the best way for not only participants to learn, but also for them to feel confident, so, it is our ambition to facilitate some of the most interactive and realistic face to face training in the country, regardless of the level of training.